chtz/cursordemo_dynamicform/README.md

 ### Component Structure

 - **Modular Components**: Each UI component is isolated in its own file for better maintainability and reusability
+- **Memoized Components**: React.memo is used strategically to prevent unnecessary re-renders
 - **Presentational vs. Container Components**: UI components (like FormItem, MarkdownText) are separated from stateful logic (in hooks)
 - **Single Responsibility**: Components handle one concern, improving testability and reducing complexity